Live And Let Die | 1973

 The derelict wharf, where Bond and Rosie try to board Quarrel’s yacht, is at Montego Bay.
 Rosie’s breakfast veranda is a bungalow at Half Moon Bay.

-To Louis Armstrong New Orleans International Airport (then Moisant Field), in Kenner, 15 miles east of the Big Easy itself), where Bond is spirited away to the ‘Bleeker Flying School’ – in actuality the Lakefront Airport – where several planes get thoroughly trashed during the chase.
+To Louis Armstrong International Airport (which was then Moisant Field), in Kenner, 15 miles east of the Big Easy itself), where Bond is spirited away to the ‘Bleeker Flying School’ – in actuality the Lakefront Airport, 6001 Stars and Stripes Boulevard, about five miles northeast of the city – where several planes get thoroughly trashed during the chase.
+The classic Art Deco building was used as the headquarters of the fictional company Ferris Aircraft in the 2011 action hero film Green Lantern starring Ryan Reynolds and Blake Lively

 The crocodile farm (the ‘Trespassers will be eaten’ sign is actually for real) is Ross Kananga’s farm, home to 300 crocs and ’gators, not in Louisiana at all but back in Jamaica, some 20 miles from Montego Bay.
 Kananga himself, whose name was confusingly nicked for the film’s villain, performs the running-over-the-crocs stunt.
-The farm is now Swaby’s Swamp Safari, Foreshore Road, Falmouth.
-A four-acre mangrove swamp offering guided tours to view wetlands wildlife.
-Among the sights – of course – are several types of crocodiles native to Jamaica.
+The farm is now Falmouth Swamp Safari (also known as Swaby's Swamp Safari), Foreshore Road, Falmouth, a two-acre mangrove swamp offering guided tours to view wetlands wildlife.
+Among the sights – of course – are several types of crocodiles native to Jamaica, as well as owls, snakes and iguanas.

 Bond escapes by boat, ready for the big set piece chase through the Louisiana bayous.
-The boat jumps over Highway 11 at the Crawdad Bridge, just outside Phoenix on the Mississippi, south of New Orleans.
+The boat jumps over Highway 11 at the Crawdad Bridge, just outside Phoenix on the Mississippi River, south of New Orleans.

 The interrupted wedding was filmed at the Treadway Estate, a former Indian reservation in Louisiana’s Bayou country, 30 miles from New Orleans.
 The boats scoot over the lawn at the Baldwin Estate, Louisiana.